imagine-it/fakturan-nu-gem/README.md

 ### General

-The client is based on the excellent Spyke gem, and provides an interface very similar to ActiveRecord.
+The client attempts to provide an interface similar to ActiveRecord.

 ```ruby
 Fakturan::Product.all